northeastern-rc/rc-public-documentation/docs/source/hardware/low_priority_faqs.md

 ::::{dropdown} 2.
 What is a "low priority" job?
 A job submitted to the `lowpriority` partition that comes from a user **who is NOT** a member of the private partition on which the job is scheduled to run.

+A "low priority" job will be terminated from the `lowpriority` partition and re-queued if a member of the private partition submits a job to the private partition.
 ::::

 ::::{dropdown} 3.
 What is a “high priority” job?